 This extreme poverty is connected to a violent history of ethnic conflict.
 While Burundi’s civil war formally ended in 2005, many people still face the effects of displacement, uncertainty, and tension.
 It has one of the highest population densities in the world, but the average farm measures only one acre.
 Nine out of ten Burundians depend on agriculture for their livelihood, yet their limited farmland is devastated by deforestation, drought, war, and over-farming.

 The challenges faced by smallholder farming families in Burundi are significant, but so is their determination.
 And as they come together to increase their crop production, they are also planting peace in their communities.
-Hutus, Tutsis, and other tribes work hand in hand, and in doing so, they create a more peaceful and prosperous future for their families and their country.
+People of all ethnic backgrounds work together, and in doing so, they create a more peaceful and prosperous future for their families and their country.

 2008 Year Established